Telegraph (song): Background

-Reception
+Reception and legacy

 The first OMD release in the wake of parent album Dazzle Ships' critical panning, "Telegraph" also received negative appraisals.
-Mike Gardner of Record Mirror described the song as "a well-recorded piece of nonsense that doesn't show any ideas apart from starting and ending", while Smash Hits journalist Dave Rimmer said it "made no impression on [him] whatsoever".
+Mike Gardner of Record Mirror described the song as "a well-recorded piece of nonsense that doesn't show any ideas apart from starting and ending", while Smash Hits journalist Dave Rimmer called it "jolly, jangly, deliberately obscure and dull as proverbial dishwater".
+Philippa Hawker of The Age was more favourable, observing "wonderfully hysterical electropop" that deals with "the relationship between the medium and the message".

-In a retrospective review, however, Stewart Mason of AllMusic hailed the single as "insanely catchy" and "brilliant, a tongue-in-cheek ode to an all-but-obsolete technology that had once been state of the art."
+In a retrospective review, AllMusic's Stewart Mason hailed the single as "insanely catchy" and "brilliant, a tongue-in-cheek ode to an all-but-obsolete technology that had once been state of the art."
 He added, "As the state-of-1983 electronics of the arrangement sound more and more quaint, the irony grows sharper."
-Rolling Stone ranked the track as the 76th-best of 1983, with critic Rob Sheffield writing, "'Telegraph' is the crown jewel [of Dazzle Ships], a satire of how people keep falling for the utopian promises of new social media.
+John Doran of The Quietus viewed the song as "perhaps the apex of [OMD's] achievements in painting vignettes of love and yearning in an age where society dictates that lovers are often apart."
+Rolling Stone ranked the track among the "100 Best Songs of 1983", with critic Rob Sheffield writing, "'Telegraph' is the crown jewel [of Dazzle Ships], a satire of how people keep falling for the utopian promises of new social media.
 (Talk about a song that's decades ahead of its time.)"
-Chris Keller of The Big Issue also lauded "Telegraph" but favoured the "delectable" extended 12" version, which he felt "really lets the song show its teeth".
+The Big Issue's Chris Keller also lauded "Telegraph", but favoured the "delectable" extended 12" version, which he felt "really lets the song show its teeth".

+Musician Telekinesis cited the track as a key influence during the making of his album Ad Infinitum (2015).